nexus-contrib/nexus-hbm-perception-pnrf-container/README.md

+This repository aims to provide access to the propriertary PNRF Reader Toolkit (https://www.hbm.com/de/7557/anbindung-von-genesis-highspeed-und-oder-perception/) so that [Nexus](https://github.com/malstroem-labs/nexus) is able to read HBM Perception `.pnrf` files.

-# How to prepare Docker container
+# Prepare the Docker container

 ```bash
 sudo docker build -t nexus-hbm-perception-pnrf-container .